Loading information, please wait...loading

 20251130_105153

-Observing the sun is fairly easy.
-The hardest part is actually getting sunshine, at least in Belgium.
-Don't forget to install the solar filter before starting your session, otherwise you will burn your telescope.
+Observing the Sun is fairly easy.
+The hardest part is actually having sunshine—at least in Belgium.
+Don’t forget to install the solar filter before starting your session, otherwise you’ll fry your telescope.

-The first step is to select the sun in the Atlas; the telescope will ask you to point it at the sun manually.
-This isn't too complicated given how bright it is.
-Once you have the sun in your sights, you can activate the tracking function and the telescope will easily compensate for the Earth's movement.
-The tracking here is as good as on the other two models.
+The first step is to select the Sun in the Atlas.
+The telescope will ask you to point at it manually.
+That’s not too difficult given how bright it is.
+Once the Sun is in the frame, you can enable tracking and the telescope will compensate for Earth’s rotation without any trouble.
+Tracking here is just as good as on the other two models.

-You can either take photos or videos.
-Videos of the sun are not really interesting because nothing happens.
-You won't see solar flares or anything like that.
-Photos, on the other hand, are more interesting because you can observe sunspots, as in the examples below.
-The sun is not the most exciting subject to use this telescope for, but it works and allows you to familiarise yourself with the telescope.
-In broad daylight, you have plenty of time to try out all the features, whereas in the middle of the night it will always be a little more complicated.
+You can take photos or record video.
+Solar videos aren’t very interesting because nothing really happens.
+You won’t see solar flares or anything like that.
+Photos are more interesting, because you can see sunspots, like in the examples below.
+The Sun isn’t the most exciting subject for this telescope, but it works and it helps you get familiar with the device.
+In daylight you have plenty of time to try every feature; at night it’s always a bit more complicated.

-Not tested yet, but I should point out that this telescope is not designed to observe planets, its focal length is too short.
-The planets will barely look bigger than stars and you won’t see much detail.
+Not tested yet, but I should point out that this telescope isn’t designed for planets—its focal length is too short.
+Planets will look only slightly larger than a star, and you won’t see much detail.

-I'm finally seeing stars for the first time since I got the telescope, but there's a veil of clouds, so the conditions aren't ideal.
-However, you'll see that the result is quite surprising for such a small telescope.
+I finally see stars for the first time since I got the telescope, but there’s a thin cloud veil.
+Conditions aren’t ideal, and yet you’ll see the result is surprisingly good for such a small telescope.

 First target: M42

-This is by far the easiest target for me, and it's a magnificent celestial object.
-While pointing it, I noticed a difference compared to other Dwarf telescopes.
-Calibration is clearly performed with each new target, whereas the Dwarf 3 only did it once per session.
-The Dwarf Mini is also slower to react than the Dwarf 3.
+This is by far the easiest target for me, and it’s a beautiful object.
+While pointing, I notice a first difference compared to the other Dwarf telescopes.
+Calibration seems to run for every new target, whereas the Dwarf 3 only did it once per session.
+The Dwarf Mini also reacts more slowly than the Dwarf 3.

-The first step is therefore to automatically point at the object using the Atlas feature of the application:
+So the first step is to point automatically using the Atlas feature in the app:

 dwarf mini m42 1

-After calibration, this pointing is done automatically and the telescope enters M42 tracking mode.
-The tracking is flawless.
-I can then begin the image capture.
+After calibration, the telescope points automatically and switches to M42 tracking mode.
+Tracking is flawless, by the way.
+I can start the capture.

 dwarf mini m42 2

-From the very first image, M42 appears on the screen—that's what I call instant gratification, and the result is already quite interesting.
-The image is very noisy, and the details aren't yet visible, but it's only the first image of a stack, so that's perfectly normal.
+M42 appears on the screen from the first image.
+That’s what I call instant reward, and the result is already quite promising.
+The image is very noisy and details aren’t visible yet, but this is only the first frame in a stack, so that’s completely normal.

 dwarf mini m42 3

-After 33 images, the photo is already significantly more detailed, and I'm stopping the tracking because M42 is about to pass behind my neighbor's rooftop.
-The telescope will stack the images for you and store the result in the application's gallery.
-There's a major new feature here: you have the option to send your photo to Dwarflabs so it can be enhanced by their AI.
-Seestar offers a similar service, but without requiring account creation.
-I can understand why Dwarflabs would want your email address, but creating an account might not have been the best approach.
-Anyway, I sent the photo to Dwarf Labs and here's the result without any effort:
+After 33 images, the photo is clearly more detailed.
+I stop the session because M42 is about to pass behind the tip of my neighbor’s roof.
+The telescope stacks the images for you and stores the result in the app’s gallery.
+There’s a major new feature here: you can send your photo to Dwarflabs so their AI can improve it.
+Seestar offers a similar service, but without having to create an account.
+I understand why Dwarflabs would want your email address, but requiring an account may not have been the best way to do it.
+Anyway, I send the photo to Dwarflabs, and here’s the result with zero effort:

 dwarf mini m42 4

-Wow, it's really not bad at all, and it only took about twenty seconds.
-The photo is more detailed, the colors are more vibrant, and the noise has almost completely disappeared.
-I could stop there; that's probably what most users will do, but I wanted to try to do better.
+This is really good—and it took about twenty seconds.
+The photo has more detail, colors are stronger, and noise is almost gone.
+I could stop here, and that’s probably what most users will do, but I wanted to see if I could do better.

-My turn to play around with my editing tools (Adobe suite):
+My turn to play with my editing tools (Adobe suite):

 dwarf mini m45 5

-If I had dentures, they probably would have fallen out when I saw this photo.
-The result is simply sublime!
+If I wore dentures, they would probably have fallen out when I saw this image.
+The result is simply stunning!

-Second target: Barnard 33, or the Horsehead Nebula.
-I repeat the same process, automatically pointing at Barnard 33, and start the capture.
-The sky was starting to cloud over, and here, however, there was no way to see the Horsehead Nebula in the first image, but it's not a big deal.
-I let the telescope do its work and came back to see it after 87 images.
+I repeat the same process: I point to Barnard 33 automatically and start the capture.
+The sky was starting to cloud over, and here I couldn’t see the Horsehead in the first frame, but that’s not a big deal.
+I let the telescope do its work and came back after 87 frames.

 dwarf mini barnard 33 1

-As with M42, Barnard 33 is clearly visible and the image is also very noisy, but nothing beyond repair.
-I sent the stack to Dwarf Labs and here's what I got:
+As with M42, Barnard 33 is clearly visible.
+The image is very noisy, but nothing that can’t be recovered.
+I send the stack to Dwarflabs, and here’s what I got:

 dwarf mini barnard 33 3

-The result is less spectacular than for M42, but the conditions were less favorable.
-However, I still find it quite acceptable and I see potential for bringing out more detail.
-Here's what it looks like after processing:
+The result is less spectacular than for M42, but conditions were worse.
+Still, I think it’s quite decent and I see potential for more detail.
+Here’s what it looks like after processing:

 dwarf mini barnard 33 2